 - Tap Cellular Data.

-- Toggle between one of the four suitable download options
+- Toggle between one of the four suitable download options.

 Unlike the streaming options, the reason you’ll want to change your download options on Netflix actually comes down to the ability to save room on your device.
-If you’re planning to go on a trip by plane or a long vacation, you’ll want to make the most out of the likely-limited storage on your phone.
+If you’re planning to go on a trip by plane or on a long vacation, you’ll want to make the most out of the likely-limited storage on your phone.

 There are two options you can choose within the App Settings menu to select the level of quality of your content:

 - Standard: A standard-definition download.
 If you’re watching video on a phone, you’re likely all good if you select this option.
-Since you’re watching on a display no larger than six inches the quality difference is negligible at best.
+Since you’re watching on a display no larger than six inches, the quality difference is negligible at best.
 However, for those of you watching on an iPad or other tablet, you may find this level of quality to be a bit disappointing.

 - High: This setting uses more storage and takes longer to download but looks much better on your display.
 The resolution is somewhere around 720p or higher, though it may not look quite as sharp as a standard download from iTunes or another online marketplace.

 Ultimately, you’re probably better off leaving your phone in Standard mode and your tablet in High mode.
 These options are the best way to maximize your experience when streaming.

 We’ve included the answers to our most frequently asked questions in this section.

 My video quality is distorted.
 What’s happening?